Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/destinations/snowflake.md

 From the side menu, click **Admin** -> **Warehouses**, and then click **+ Warehouse**.
 ![Snowflake Warehouses](/assets/images/snowflake-warehouse.jpg "Snowflake Warehouses")

-Enter a name for the role, for example, *DASPIRE_WAREHOUSE*, and select the relevant size for the warehouse.
+Enter a name for the warehouse, for example, *DASPIRE_WAREHOUSE*, and select the relevant size for the warehouse.
 ![Snowflake New Warehouse](/assets/images/snowflake-new-warehouse.jpg "Snowflake New Warehouse")

 ##### 4. Grant Daspire warehouse access